Faazil/100-days-of-devops/tasks/week-02/day-12.md

 ## Task Overview

-Our monitoring tool has reported an issue in Stratos Datacenter.
-One of our app servers has an issue, as its Apache service is not reachable on port 3000 (which is the Apache port).
-The service itself could be down, the firewall could be at fault, or something else could be causing the issue.
+The monitoring system detected an issue within the Stratos DC.
+An application server is experiencing problems, as its Apache service cannot be accessed on port 3000 (which is the Apache port).
+Either the service stopped running, firewall rules are blocking access, or another factor is preventing connectivity.

-- Use tools like telnet, netstat, etc. to find and fix the issue.
-Also make sure Apache is reachable from the jump host without compromising any security settings.
+- Utilize commands such as telnet, netstat, etc. for troubleshooting and resolution.
+Additionally, verify that Apache is reachable from the jump host while maintaining security configurations.

-- Once fixed, you can test the same using command `curl http://stapp01:3000` command from jump host.
+- After resolving, validate the same using command `curl http://stapp01:3000` command executed from the jump server.

 **Lab:** [KodeKloud Engineer Platform](https://engineer.kodekloud.com/practice)